Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Radiated Energy

 The first integral corresponding to the interference term is zero because the integrand is an odd function and after a change of variable one may shift the interval of integration to $[-\pi/2,\pi/2]$.
 The integrals can be carried out if we consider only the motion of a particle moving very close to the interface.
 So, from the exponential factor and Eq.~(\ref{Phi}) we find that the cutoff frequency at which the total radiated energy at the angle $\phi_2$ begins to be sharply suppressed is given by

 which is exactly the same cutoff frequency reported by Bolotovskii \cite{Bolotovskii} but with $n_1\neq1$.
-This coincidence and the absence of a dependency on the topological parameter $\Delta_\Theta$ can be understood by recalling that $\omega_{\mathrm{cut}}$ arises from $\Phi$ (\ref{Phi}), which in turn originates from the exponent $\xi$ of the electric field (\ref{E rad trans}).
-Since the latter is characterized only by the refractive indexes defined through bulk properties, therefore $\omega_{\mathrm{cut}}$ must be unaffected by the topological parameter $\Delta_\Theta$.
+This coincidence and the absence of a dependency on the topological parameter $\Delta_\Theta$ can be understood by recalling that $\omega_{\mathrm{cut}}$ arises from $\Phi$ [Eq.~(\ref{Phi})], which in turn originates from the exponent $\xi$ of the electric field [Eq.~(\ref{E rad trans})].
+Since the latter is characterized only by the refractive indices defined through bulk properties, therefore, $\omega_{\mathrm{cut}}$ must be unaffected by the topological parameter $\Delta_\Theta$.

 At this point, we will focus on the situation when the particle moves in vacuum parallel to a nonmagnetical strong three-dimensional TI interface, which is of practical interest for particle detectors.
-In this way, the VC radiation in vacuum (the reflected region $x>0$) will be automatically ruled out and all the posible radiation will be transmitted to the TI.
-So, by assuming the condition (\ref{omega cut}) over the field's frequency, we can set the exponential factor equal to one and work out the integral over $\phi_2$ in the two remaining expressions (\ref{TRELH 2}) and (\ref{TRELH 3}) obtaining at order $\Delta_\Theta^2$
+In this way, the VC radiation in vacuum (the reflected region $x>0$) will be automatically ruled out and all the possible radiation will be transmitted to the TI.
+So, by assuming the condition (\ref{omega cut}) over the field's frequency, we can set the exponential factor equal to one and work out the integral over $\phi_2$ in the two remaining expressions (\ref{TRELH 2}) and (\ref{TRELH 3}) obtaining at order $\Delta_\Theta^2$:

 where $\Gamma(\varepsilon_2, \beta, \Delta_\Theta)$ was defined on Eq.~(\ref{Gamma}) and also the interval of integration was shifted to $[-\pi/2,\pi/2]$.
 Again $\Gamma(\varepsilon_2, \beta, \Delta_\Theta)$ must be real in expressions (\ref{TRELH final 2}) and (\ref{TRELH final 3}).
 By adding these terms, the radiated energy at the lower hemisphere (\ref{TRELH}) can be found, which will be physically consistent when positive.
 And, as found in the radiated energy at the upper hemisphere, this radiated energy is insensible to changes on the topological parameter $\Delta_\Theta$ because of the vanishing interference term (\ref{TRELH 1}).